 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love These Grill Pan Chicken Thighs
+Why You'll Love Grilled Bone-In Chicken Thighs

-- Juicy & crispy texture: Grilling the chicken skin-side down helps achieve that crispy exterior while locking in juicy, flavorful meat underneath.
+Juicy & crispy texture: Grilling the chicken skin-side down helps achieve that crispy exterior while locking in juicy, flavorful meat underneath.

-- Easy yet impressive: The steps are simple, but the results taste like something from a backyard cookout.
+Easy yet impressive: The steps are simple, but the results taste like something from a backyard cookout.

 Key Ingredients

-How to Make These Grill Pan Chicken Thighs
+How to Make Grilled Bone-In Chicken Thighs

 Pro Tips

-Refrigerator: Store the chicken in an airtight container in the refrigerator for up to 4 days.
+Refrigerator: Store the chicken for up to 3 days.
 Store any remaining barbecue sauce in an airtight container in the refrigerator for up to 1 week.

 Freezer: Freeze the chicken for up to 1 month.
 Freeze any remaining sauce for up to 3 months.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-Grill Pan Chicken Thighs
+Grilled Bone-In Chicken Thighs

 Ingredients